Skip to main content

 Processing offline goal conversions in experiments

-As previously explored, Kameleoon’s DATA API lets users fetch and write data to its servers.
+As previously explored, Kameleoon’s DATA API allows users to fetch and write data to Kameleoon servers.
 Three key endpoints facilitate this: Visit, Product Recommendation, and Map.

-In some situations, you may want to send goal conversion events to Kameleoon that occurred offline, such as in-store transactions or over-the-phone transactions.
-The Visit endpoint, described in this tutorial, is specifically designed to post offline data for individual visitors.
+In some situations, goal conversion events that occurred offline, such as in-store transactions or over-the-phone transactions, must be sent to Kameleoon.
+The Visit endpoint, described in this tutorial, posts offline data for individual visitors.

 In contrast to the MAP endpoint, which offers greater flexibility in the structure of submitted data, the Visit endpoint only allows for the submission of predefined data points.
 These include conversions, events, and page view events, along with several other types of data.
-This information can then be utilized in the experiment results to filter and analyze the data effectively.
+This information helps filter and analyze experiment results effectively.

-To transmit offline conversion data to the Kameleoon server, you must send a POST request to the following URL that must include the siteCode and the visitorCode:
+To transmit offline conversion data to the Kameleoon server, send a POST request correctly formatted with the siteCode and the visitorCode:

 note

-The domain for your Kameleoon scripts may vary from one project to another.
-Depending on their creation date, your projects may be hosted on either kameleoon.eu or kameleoon.io.
-Ensure you use the domain displayed in your project in the Kameleoon App.
-If in North America, the domain in the URL will be na-data.kameleoon.io or na-data.kameleoon.eu.
+The domain for Kameleoon scripts may vary by project.
+Depending on the creation date, projects are hosted on either kameleoon.eu or kameleoon.io.
+Use the domain displayed in the project settings in the Kameleoon App.
+For North America, use na-data.kameleoon.io or na-data.kameleoon.eu.

-• This siteCode is a unique ID associated with the experiment project you will be working on.
-Instructions on retrieving it are available at this link.
+• siteCode: A unique ID associated with the experiment project.
+Instructions for retrieving this code are available at this link.

 note

-If you use Kameleoon’s cross-device reconciliation, you can use the endpoint's mappingIdentifier parameter instead of the visitorCode.
+Projects utilizing Kameleoon’s cross-device reconciliation can use the mappingIdentifier parameter instead of the visitorCode.
 Read more here.

 note

-You can use this endpoint to perform bulk conversions for multiple visitorCodes.
+This endpoint supports bulk conversions for multiple visitorCodes.
 To do this, include each event in the request body.

-These are the following mandatory parameters for the request body for sending goal data:
+Required parameters for the request body when sending goal data include:

-• nonce: this is a random string of 16 hexadecimal characters unique to each event
+• nonce: A random string of 16 hexadecimal characters unique to each event.

-• eventType: string specifying the event type.
-For this example, it will be CONVERSION
+• eventType: A string specifying the event type.
+Use CONVERSION for this example.

-• goalID: unique ID of the goal.
-Please refer to this document to learn more about accessing and managing goals.
+• goalID: The unique ID of the goal.
+This article explains how to access and manage goals.

-• revenue: Optional float parameter indicating the revenue generated during this conversion.
+• revenue: An optional float parameter indicating the revenue generated during the conversion.

 -H 'Content-Type: application/json' \